 The faster that your metabolism runs, the more calories you will burn.
-The more that you burn; the easier it is for you to lose weight.
+The more you burn, the easier it is for you to lose weight.
 You can make your metabolism work even harder with these helpful tips.
-To boost your metabolism, follow some of these helpful suggestions to throw yours into overdrive.
+To boost your metabolism, follow these 9 helpful suggestions to throw yourself into overdrive.

-Pump Up the Intensity
+1. Pump Up the Intensity

 This will help you to exercise for less time while still maintaining the same high results.
-For example exercise for 5 minutes at a rate of 3.5 mph.
-Increase the speed to 4 mph for 60 seconds then go back down to 3.5 mph for 90 seconds.
+For example, exercise for 5 minutes at a rate of 3.5 mph.
+Increase the speed to 4 mph for 60 seconds, then go back down to 3.5 mph for 90 seconds.
 Repeat this sequence throughout your workout.
-To make it more challenge, increase the pace or the incline throughout the workout too.
+To make it more challenging, increase the pace or the incline throughout the workout.

-Consume More Omega-3
+2. Consume More Omega-3

-Omegas 3’s are responsible for balance the blood sugar in the body.
+Omegas 3’s are responsible for balancing the blood sugar in the body.
 They also reduce inflammation in the body and help to regulate your metabolism.
 According to an Obesity Research study, they have been known to resist the hormone leptin, which is linked to how fast fat is burned.

-Drink Green Tea
+3. Drink Green Tea

-Up Your Cold Water Intake
+6. Up Your Cold Water Intake

 Drink as much cold water as possible.
 According to the University of Pittsburgh, your body burns calories while trying to heat the cold water to your core temperature.
 Their study showed that individuals who drank 8 to 12 eight-ounce glasses daily had higher metabolic rates than those who drank just four glasses.

-Increase Protein Consumption
+7. Increase Protein Consumption

 Eating protein at each meal helps to promote muscle mass, whether building or maintaining it.
-Muscle burns more calories than fat does even when resting.
+Muscle burns more calories than fat does, even when resting.
 Aim for at least 30 grams of protein at each meal.

 Women lose iron during their monthly cycle each month, which can slow the metabolism in the body.
 This is because iron helps to carry oxygen to the muscles.
 If these levels are low, the muscles don’t get enough, and the metabolism slows.
-Eat iron-rich foods such as beans, spinach, broccoli and fortified cereals.
+Eat iron-rich foods such as beans, spinach, broccoli, and fortified cereals.

 When you strength train, count to three as you lower the weight to its starting position.
 Slowing things down during your workout helps to increase the muscle breakdown and overall muscle repair process.
 While this sounds bad, it contributes to increasing the metabolism during the repair process.
 You will need to use weights that are heavy enough that you struggle with them until the final few reps.
 Challenging yourself is important for the best health benefit.